google-github-actions/run-gemini-cli/scripts/issue-deduplication/README.md

       # 4. Start the Auth Proxy in the background
       # The proxy will listen on localhost (127.0.0.1) on port 5432.
       - name: 'Start AlloyDB Auth Proxy'
-        run: ./alloydb-auth-proxy projects/YOUR_PROJECT_ID/locations/YOUR_REGION/clusters/YOUR_CLUSTER_ID/instances/YOUR_INSTANCE_ID --public-ip -i &
+        run: ./alloydb-auth-proxy "YOUR_ALLOYDB_INSTANCE_CONNECTION_NAME" --public-ip -i --impersonate-service-account YOUR_SERVICE_ACCOUNT &

+      # The `YOUR_ALLOYDB_INSTANCE_CONNECTION_NAME` is the full connection string for your AlloyDB instance,
+      # for example: projects/YOUR_PROJECT_ID/locations/YOUR_REGION/clusters/YOUR_CLUSTER_ID/instances/YOUR_INSTANCE_ID

 ```